 In bond markets, US Treasury yields moved very little as investors waited to see how trade policy would affect the health of the US economy.
-Yields on 10-year UK, German and Japanese government bonds fell, as demand for so-called 'safe haven' assets increased amid uncertainty over conflict in Iran, slowing growth and trade.
+Yields on 10-year UK, German and Japanese government bonds fell.
+So-called 'safe haven' investments held appeal thanks to uncertainty about conflict in Iran, slowing growth and trade.
 In this environment, UK stocks fared well.
 The FTSE All-Share Index rose into the end of April and throughout May and June.
 The FTSE 100 Index, which contains shares from some of the UK's biggest companies, hit an all-time high in June when oil prices rose thanks to conflict in the Middle East.
-UK inflation, as measured by the Consumer Price Index, increased from 2.6% at the end of March of 3.4% in May.
+UK inflation, as measured by the Consumer Price Index, increased from 2.6% at the end of March to 3.4% in May.